Losji1/Computation-musicology-2023/README.md

 # Computation-musicology-2023
+# PLEASE DO NOT SHOW THIS PORTFOLIO IN CLASS

 The corpus I chose is a playlist from my spotify, this playlist is a list full of different types of music.